nguerrao/ADA-or-Nada-/index.md

-## Testing replicated propositions from Twitter studies on Instagram: generalization of social media user behavior.
+## Testing replicated propositions from Twitter studies on Instagram: generalization of social media user behavior